openmc-dev/openmc/docs/source/methods/physics.rst

 reactions with secondary energy distributions for each one, or a total fission reaction with a single secondary energy distribution.

-When a fission reaction is sampled in OpenMC, the following algorithm is used to create and store fission sites for the following generation.
+When a fission reaction is sampled in OpenMC (either total fission or, if data exists, first- or second-chance fission), the following algorithm is used to create and store fission sites for the following generation.
 First, the average number of prompt and delayed neutrons must be determined to decide whether the secondary neutrons will be prompt or delayed.
 This is important because delayed